finchmeister/candidate-task/README.md

 ## Usage

-To obtain a report of all merchant transactions in GBP use:
+To obtain a report of all merchant transactions for a given merchant in GBP use:

 ```
 bin/console app:merchant-transactions 1